mtlpy/mtlpyweb/README.md

 # How to setup the environment:

 - Install the packages `pip install -r requirements.txt`
-- Setup the database by first editing `mtlpy.settings` and running `./manage.py syncdb --migrate`
+- Setup the database  running `./manage.py syncdb --migrate`
-- Import a base list of posts, categories and users `./manage.py loaddata db.json`
+- Import a base list of posts, categories and users `./manage.py loaddata fixtures/*`
 - Setup yourself as a superuser
     - Log in to the admin site as admin (password 'admin')
     - Set a password for yourself, or create your user account if it does not exist.